 This concentrates the power of the words.
 We trim most of our articles by 5-10% from the first draft, with no real difference to the meaning.

 This concentration of word power makes the article flow better.
 It’s easier to follow.
-More meaning from fewer words is the sign of great writing.
+More readable.
+Getting more meaning from fewer words is a sign of great writing.

 That doesn’t mean you can’t be clever or play with words.
 It just means making choices.
 Be decisive about what goes in.
 And, enjoy taking unnecessary words out.